 Updated on: June 26th, 2022

 I played a lot of games.
 Video games, board games, played them, loved them.
-Games, until now, have been my go-to source of entertainment and stress-reliever.
+Games, until now, have been my go-to entertainment and stress reliever source.
 Lately, I’ve been thinking and reflecting on how I played games affect me and what I have learned.
-I realized that many rules in games apply (and do not apply) to help us navigate ourselves through life.
+I realized that many game rules apply (and do not apply) to help us navigate life.
 One of the time-consuming parts of a game is the character creation part.
 Character creation is where we choose who we want to play, their background story, and their skills.
 Maybe that’s the appeal of the character creation part, the ability to decide how we are born and experiment with it, which brings me to my first lesson.

 Sadly, unlike RPGs (Role-Playing Games), we don’t get to do the “character creation” part.
-We don’t get to choose how we look, our gender, our background, and ourΒ initialΒ talents (emphasis on the initial).
+We don’t get to choose how we look, our gender, our background, and our initial talents (emphasis on the initial).
 Some people get lucky by being “spawned” in the right environment with the right abilities.
-Some are not so lucky and have to grind harder to be where they want.
+Some are unlucky and have to grind harder to be where they want.
 We don’t get to choose the hand we’re dealt with, only how we played it.

 Life doesn’t have a linear storyline; it’s a sandbox game.